johantiden/aliases-as-a-language/README.md

 A cool name is needed to make this go viral!
 Maybe vish - vi-like shell?

 # Usage
-Clone this repository and source the `aliases-as-a-language` file into you .bashrc or similar.
+Clone this repository and source the `aliases-as-a-language.sh` file into you .bashrc or similar.

 # Language